filipekojak88/pands-weekly-tasks/README.md

 ### Weekly Tasks 4: [collatz.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/collatz.py)

-The collatz.py program illustrates the calculation process for the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture), which is a mathematic problem that is considered quite famous for not being able to be resolved by the mathematicians as the conjecture has been proved to be held for all positive integers up to 2.95 x 10 ^ 20, but nobody was able to come up with a general proof.
-This program requests that a user inputs any positive integer and check if the number is even or odd.
-If the number is even then the program divides the number by 2.
-But if the number is odd then the number is multiplied by 3 and added one.
+The collatz.py program illustrates the calculation process for the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture), a famours unresolved mathematical problem.
+Despite being verified for all positive integers up to 2.95 x 10^20, it lacks a general proof.
+The program requests that a user input any positive integer and check if the number is even or odd.
+If the number is even, then the program divides the number by 2.
+But if the number is odd, then the number is multiplied by 3 and added by 1.
 The numbers are generated, stored in a sequence, and continuously reprocessed through the conditional check and calculation until the final result is 1.

 ###  Weekly Tasks 5: [weekday.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/weekday.py)

-This program was developed to determine if the current date is a weekday or a weekend.
-Datetime object was imported from datetime module and used in conjunction with the function now() to determine today's date.
+This program determines if the current date is a weekday or a weekend.
+The datetime module is imported and used in conjunction with the function now() to determine today's date.
 Since this program only considers two groups, weekdays and weekends, the program defines weekends as a group consisting of just two elements "Saturday" and "Sunday".
 The program then uses strftime() method from datetime module to obtain the day's name from today's date and uses %A to ensure that the full name is returned.
-Finally the program verifies if the today's day is the weekend group.
-If it is in the weekend group then it outputs a message confirming it is weekend.
-Otherwise, it is a weekday and outputs a message confirming it is a weekday.
+Finally the program verifies if the today's day is in the weekend group.
+If it is in the weekend group, then it outputs a message confirming it is the weekend.
+Otherwise, it is a weekday, and it outputs a message confirming it is a weekday.

 ### Weekly Tasks 6: [squareroot.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/squareRoot.py)

-This program was based on [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method) for square root estimation.
-The squareroot.py program calculates and returns the approximate square root of a positive number that has been input by the user.
-The program checks if the value is positive and if it is not then it displays a message to the user that a positive number is required and the program terminates.
+This program estimates the square root of a positive number using [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method).
+The squareroot.py program checks if the value is positive, and if it is not, it displays a message to the user that a positive number is required, and the program terminates.
 The main part of the program is the loop used to refine the approximation of the square root.
-The program starts with a guess which is the number itself and goes improving the guess at each iteration until the change between successive approximations is below a determined limit, which demonstrates that the estimation is accurate.
+The program starts with a guess, which is the number itself, and iterates to improve the guess until the change between successive approximations is below a determined limit, indicating that the estimation is accurate.

 ### Weekly Tasks 7: [es.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/es.py)

-The program es.py was created to count the number of times that the letter 'e' (lowercase and uppercase) appears in a text file.
-It was set up so as the user provides the file name on the command-line.
-The program was designed with two functions count_e(file_name) and main():
+The program es.py counts the number of times that the letter 'e' (lowercase and uppercase) appears in a text file.
+It was set up so that the user provides the file name on the command-line.
+The program is designed with two functions count_e(file_name) and main():
 <ol>
 <li>The first one opens the file and reads it, counting and returning the total number of lowercase and uppercase 'e' found in the text file.
-Here, there is a check to confirm that the file name provided exists and if it does not exist then an error message is provided and the program terminates.</li>
+It checks to confirm that the provided file name exists, and if it does not, then an error message is provided, and the program terminates.</li>
 <li>The second function works as an entry point.
-It first verifies that a command-line argument was typed in by the user and that the file is a '.txt' extension.
-Any error found regarding these two verifications are fed back to the user through an error message and program terminates.
-If everything works well then the count of 'e'(lowercase and uppercase) for the input file is output by the program.</li>
+It verifies that a command-line argument was provided by the user and that the file has a '.txt' extension.
+Any errors regarding these two verifications are fed back to the user through an error message, and program terminates.
+If everything works well, then the count of 'e'(lowercase and uppercase) for the input file is output by the program.</li>
 </ol>

-Note: To test this program the text file [moby-dick.txt](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/moby-dick.txt) was added to pands-weekly-tasks and a total of 59646 characters "e" (uppercase and lowercase) were identified by running the program es.py.
+Note: To test this program, the text file [moby-dick.txt](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/moby-dick.txt) was added to pands-weekly-tasks, and a total of 59646 occurrences of the letter "e" were identified.

 ### Weekly Tasks 8: [plottask.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/plottask.py)

-This program is like a math and graphing class combined.
-It creates a bar graph (that's the histogram) showing how often certain numbers pop up in a set of 1000 numbers that behave like a typical set of data with an average of 5 and some variety around that average.
-Alongside this, it draws a curved line (that's the h (x) = x^ 3 function) showing what happens when you take each number from 0 to 10, multiply it by itself three times, and plot the result.
-It's like seeing two different ways to understand numbers on the same picture!
-The chart was also improved with two y-axis to provide a better visualization of the histogram and line plot on the same graph.
-The legend for both plots were grouped into the same legend for a more clean and organized presentation.
+This program creates a bar graph (histogram) showing how often certain numbers pop up in a set of 1000 numbers that behave like a typical set of data with an average of 5 and some variety around that average.
+Alongside this, it draws a curved line (h (x) = x^3 function) showing what happens when you take each number from 0 to 10, multiply it by itself three times, and plot the result.
+The chart is also improved with two y-axis to provide a better visualization of the histogram and line plot on the same graph.
+The legends for both plots are grouped into the same legend for a cleaner and more organized presentation.

 ## Use of these tasks

-This repository pands-weekly-tasks will be used to grade my learning from the Programming and Scripting course.
+This repository pands-weekly-tasks, will be used to grade my learning from the Programming and Scripting course.
 This repository can be used by other users as a source of examples of codes that can be written by a new Python user.
-Also, these tasks reflect my understanding from the Python programming skills learned during the course, which is far from perfect but show a perspective of a student who has started learning Python.
+Also, these tasks reflect my understanding from the Python programming skills learned during the course, which is far from perfect but shows a perspective of a student who has started learning Python.

 ## Get Help

-If questions are raised when reviewing these tasks you can contact me via github and I will be happy to provide more information.
+If questions are raised when reviewing these tasks, you can contact me via github, and I will be happy to provide more information.

 ## Contribute

-This is a one-off repository completed with the goal of attending the assignment requirements for the course of Programming and Scripting in ATU and the contribution will be based on feedback provided by Andrew Beatty during the lectures and during the grading of this Assignment.
+This is a one-off repository completed with the goal of meeting the assignment requirements for the Programming and Scripting course at ATU, and the contribution will be based on feedback provided by Andrew Beatty during the lectures and during the grading of this Assignment.
 Any other activity has been entirely completed by the author.